 This can be an ongoing difference for children as they get older and we notice it when we try to get their attention or have a conversation.
 They may just seem unavailable to us or it may appear that they don’t even notice us.
 This is usually not the case though.

-Their biological systems (as discussed next week in the “I” or individual differences) may simply make it too hard for them to engage.
+Their biological systems (as discussed next week in the ‘I’ or individual differences) may simply make it too hard for them to engage in the way we are familiar with.
 According to Jake Greenspan, son of Dr. Stanley Greenspan, we are always aiming for back-and-forth interactions while working on shared attention and engagement by relating with them.

 Rather, we entice children into engagement by using affect so they want to.
-We do this by following their lead through what is emotionally meaningful to them, even if it is something that seems meaningless to us, like rubbing a spot on the floor.
+We do this by following their lead through what is emotionally meaningful to them, even if it is something that seems meaningless to us, like rubbing a spot on the floor, for instance.

 The DIR Model assumes that all behaviour is communication and purposeful.